entando/entando-docs/vuepress/docs/next/tutorials/devops/change-default-datasource.md

 -   Keycloak and the Entando Cluster Infrastructure have been deployed

--   The required external databases and other services are up and running.
+-   The required external databases and other services are up and running

--   Your own custom project as described in [the tutorial](./build-core-image.md)
+-   Your own custom project as described in [this tutorial](./build-core-image.md)

 ## Steps

 ### 1. Create a Docker project for your own base image to Entando's standard base image(s)
-Create a project, ideally in Git repository, and put the following files in the folder
+Create a project, ideally in Git a repository, and put the following files in the folder.
 #### 1.1.
 The standalone.xml/standalone-openshift.xml file of choice
 It is essential for your custom Docker image to use a file from one of the official Entando Docker base images.

-If you intend to use provide your own EAP based image, please use this [standalone-openshift.xml](https://github.com/entando/entando-app-engine-base/blob/develop/eap/standalone-openshift.xml) file.
+If you intend to provide your own EAP base image, please use this [standalone-openshift.xml](https://github.com/entando/entando-app-engine-base/blob/develop/eap/standalone-openshift.xml) file.

-If you intend to use provide your own Wildfly based image, please use this [standalone.xml](https://github.com/entando/entando-app-engine-base/blob/develop/wildfly/contrib/wildfly-configuration/standalone.xml) file.
+If you intend to provide your own Wildfly base image, please use this [standalone.xml](https://github.com/entando/entando-app-engine-base/blob/develop/wildfly/contrib/wildfly-configuration/standalone.xml) file.